Scarlet Takes a Tumble

 "Scarlet Takes a Tumble" is a viral video uploaded to YouTube in 2008.
-In it, Paige Reynolds, a Black teenage girl, falls off of a table while singing.
+In it, Paige Reynolds, a teenage girl, falls off of a table while singing.
 By 2009, the video had more than 10 million views; as of 2025, it has more than 33 million.
 Reaction videos to it also became popular online and Reynolds appeared on various talk shows to discuss its virality.

 Publication and virality

 "Scarlet Takes a Tumble" is a four-minute-long video showing 15-year-old Paige Reynolds ("Scarlet") from the Roebuck neighborhood of Birmingham, Alabama singing an improvised song, putting on a pair of wedges, stepping onto a coffee table, and then falling off of it.
 She then rolls around on the ground in pain before saying to the camera, "That hurt."
 It was recorded using the webcam on her mother's laptop while she waited to go to choir rehearsal.
 According to Reynolds, she showed the video to her sister, who found it funny and asked her to email it to her so that she could show her friends.
 Due to the video's file size being too large to be emailed, Reynolds uploaded it to the YouTube channel "purple-bunny", intending to make it private and send the link to her sister once the upload finished but forgetting.

 "Scarlet Takes a Tumble" soon went viral and was described in the 2023 documentary film Fantastic Machine as "one of the first viral videos" and a "global sensation".
 It had more than 10 million views by December 2009, which rose to 11.8 million four months later.
 It also inspired multiple parodies.